PandiaJason/amphitude/README.md

 ## 📜 License

-This project is open-source and available under the **MIT License**.
-Feel free to use, modify, and distribute it.
+This project is open-source and available under the **GNU General Public License v2.0 (GPLv2)**.

+**Copyright (c) 2025 Amphitainments**

+Feel free to use, modify, and distribute it under the terms of the license.